CSchoel/arbitrary-but-fixed/_posts/2021-05-30-ai-explained-with-k-nearest-neighbors.md

 If you could follow my explanation to this point, let me congratulate you and formally bestow you the title "apprentice AI researcher".
 If not, I would be very grateful if you could email me and tell me which parts you did not understand—ideally with a suggestion of how the text could be improved.

+## Edits and Acknowledgements

+Since it was first published, this article has undergone the following changes due to reader feedback:

+* Properly introduced the acronym AI (thanks to Franzi)
+* Removed mentions of the word "algorithm" before it was explained (thanks to Fabi)
+* Re-wrote the algorithmic definition, removing unnecessary low-level detail and adding context (thanks to Franzi)